eclipse-ee4j/jakartaee-examples/jsonb/fromObjectToJson/README.md

-# A from an Object to JSON example
+# A Jakarta JSON-B from an Object to JSON example

 This example demonstrates how to use JSON-B to translate from an Object to JSON.